-Thanks to chagnes made by Congress in JAnuary of 2013, each year the AMT exemption amount automatically adjusts with inflation.
+Thanks to changes made by Congress in January of 2014, each year the AMT exemption amount automatically adjusts with inflation.
 The AMT exemption is like a standard deduction for calculating the alternative minimum tax.

 In 1969, Congress noticed that 155 people with high incomes were legally using so many deductions and other tax breaks that they were paying absolutely nothing in federal income taxes.
 Their nonexistent tax bills were an embarrassment.

 So Congress instituted the AMT with the aim of making the tax system fairer.
 But because the AMT was never indexed to inflation—as the regular income tax is—each year, more and more middle-income taxpayers are snared by a tax originally targeted at the rich.

 The AMT exemption amounts are now indexed to rise with inflation.